10 Tips to Help Family Members of Addicts Cope

 Stress and depression can stem from many different sources, but sometimes, family members feel the attacks most acutely when they come from the friends, business associates, and distant relatives they see on a regular basis.

 These attacks come from all sides.
 To some people, addictions really are a form of weakness, and these people have no problem with pointing out that fact in casual conversations.
 To others, addictions are something family members should either fix or ignore.
 If they attempt to help, these people will label the family as “enabling.”

 Sadly, too, some language that promotes addiction stigma comes from the medical community.
 As The Fix points out, teams tend to use terms like “clean” and “dirty” when they’re talking about addiction, and they may refer to the “war” on drugs.

 It’s hard to stay positive in an environment like this, but families can be part of the change.
 Every time they hear a phrase like this, they can speak up about addiction truth.
 They can share some of the knowledge they’ve gleaned from private research, support groups, and therapy sessions.
 They can tell the people around them about their family’s work to overcome an addiction, and they could help to shift the nation’s conversation about addiction.

 Advocating on behalf of addiction is brave, but it’s also a vital and health-affirming thing to do.
 Rather than staying silent and fuming, families that speak up are doing something to make things better, and those conversations could have a wonderful impact on a family’s mood.

 How to support someone in recovery with Allison Walsh

 Help is available

-Treatment teams build programs made to help individuals impacted by addiction, but teams also reach out to families, too.
+Treatment teams build programs made to provide help for families of drug addicts as well as individuals.
 The Family Weekends at The Recovery Village are designed to allow family members to attend educational courses on addictions, and they can learn in the safety of either individual or group counseling sessions, too.
 Signing up is as easy as calling the number on this page.
 Admissions specialists are available to answer any questions.